- Overview

 On your adventure:

-• All challenge management and hygienic cleaning procedures of equipment before, during and post trip.
+- All challenge management before, during and post trip.

 What's Not Included?

-• Getting to the start and finish – Stirling Train Station or Lock Katrine Eco Lodges
+- Getting to the start and finish – Stirling or Glasgow Train Stations or Lock Katrine Eco Lodges

 SUSTAINABLE AND RESPONSIBLE TRAVEL